Quality Monitoring RFP Template for Call Centers

 Set-Up Fees – every vendor will have an upfront cost of setting you up as a client, and sometimes this means there is an upfront setup fee involved.
 Usually, these fees are fair and required; however, make sure you identify exactly what you are paying for in the setup charge so you can avoid future charges for costs that pop up after the fact.

-Management Fees – Identify what level of management support you need vs. what is being proposed.
+Management Fees – Identify the level of management support you need vs. what is being proposed.
 If you require a dedicated manager, ask for one and find out the cost.
 Some vendors will include this in their auditing cost, others will separate it.
 Either way, find out where it is and how much it is.

-Technology Fees – Identify if there are any costs for the use of technology from the vendor, the setup and management of connections to call recording systems, the storage of data and or audio files, or any other technical aspect to your business request.
+Technology Fees – Identify if there are any costs for the use of technology from the vendor, the setup and management of connections to call recording systems, the storage of data and or audio files, or any other technical aspect of your business request.
 Some companies have flat fees, others are a pay-as-you-go model.

 Other Fees – make sure you ask an open-ended question such as “are there any other fees for services or activities not explicitly stated in this RFP?”
-This will open up the discussion for how to handle those activities when they come up after the award and during implementation.
+This will open up the discussion on how to handle those activities when they come up after the award and during implementation.
 Nobody likes to come back and ask for more money when it wasn’t anticipated, so proper identification of those fees upfront is important.

 What is included and What is not? – Make sure you ask for a documented list of items of what is included in the charges and what is not included.
 For example, if you require calibration sessions once per week, is that included fee, or extra?
 What is the charge if you want to move to two calls per week?
 Clarifying these small details will avoid future conflict and keep your vendor relationship healthy and honest.